chinedufn/collada-dae-parser/README.md

 ## What does it do?

 `collada-dae-parser` parses a [collada](https://www.khronos.org/collada/) file and outputs JSON.
 This is useful for displaying [skeletal animations](https://en.wikipedia.org/wiki/Skeletal_animation) in the browser.

 `collada-dae-parser` is only concerned with giving you JSON.
-An animation system is outside of this modules scope.
+An animation system is outside of this modules scope, but [skeletal-animation-system](https://github.com/chinedufn/skeleta-animation-system) could be a useful start.

 ## To Install